-The majority of the material is housed within the Graphic Communication studios, allowing for easy access so we can continue to teach as Lethaby intended with actual examples.
+The majority of the material is housed within the Graphic Communication studios at CSM, allowing for easy access so we can continue to teach as Lethaby intended with actual examples.
 Lethaby’s own teaching materials are also now the focus of design projects within the current curriculum with artefacts brought up to the studios from the main college Museum allowing students the benefit of direct engagement with the manuscripts, incunabula and other communication materials collected.

 The CLR continues to be a focus for research.
 Conceived as a photographic collection and organized but with no catalogue, the collections have provided a focus for a digital archival research.
-An AHRC-funded research project Creative uses of interface design in typographic research (1994–98) itself generated a publication project Typeform dialogues (1995–2001) traces of which still exist online though the final outcome was never realized owing in large part to the eclipse of CD-Rom technology.(9)
+An AHRC-funded research project Creative uses of interface design in typographic research (1994–98) itself generated a publication project Typeform dialogues (1995–2001) traces of which still exist online though the final outcome was never realized owing in large part to the eclipse of CD-Rom technology.
+9

 Smaller research projects have arguably faired more successfully.
-In 2000 tutor Phil Baines was funded to document the public lettering projects of two Catalan sculptors Joan Brossa and Subirachs in Barcelona with the visual records now kept in the CLR.(10) And in 2003 the designer Robin Fior used the CLR photographs of Lisbon lettering from the 1960s as a starting point for a research project to promote the preservation of extant examples in the city.
-Copies of the visual outcomes of the project are held in the CLR.(11)
+In 2000, tutor Phil Baines was funded to document the public lettering projects of two Catalan sculptors Joan Brossa and Subirachs in Barcelona with the visual records now kept in the CLR.10 And in 2003, the designer Robin Fior used the CLR photographs of Lisbon lettering from the 1960s as a starting point for a research project to promote the preservation of extant examples in the city.
+Copies of the visual outcomes of the project are held in the CLR.
+11

 The outward facing vision of the original CLR is clearly then still in place with the collections continuing to offer a resource for practitioners outside of formal education.
-Lettering designers and type designers alike have visited in search of quite particular letterfrom inspiration with the recent celebratory exhibition, Lettering: objects, examples, practice (2014), curated by Phil Baines opening access of the collections to still new practice audiences.
+Lettering designers and type designers alike have visited in search of quite particular letterform inspiration with the recent celebratory exhibition, Lettering: objects, examples, practice (2014), curated by Phil Baines and the college’s Museum & Study Collection, opening access of the collections to still new practice audiences.

-Future //
+Future

 Yet, the benefits of such access bring complications.
 The rationale informing the original remit of the collections still holds.
 While the image-plundering capabilities of the Internet offer designers a daily diet of visual ‘inspiration’ there remains an acute lack of awareness of the breadth of lettering achievement in context.
 A collection such as the CLR offers that overview – the opportunity to make visual connections across materials, locations and times.
 A distinction between the practices of typography and lettering is perhaps less understood now than then.
 The academic studies of epigraphy, paleographer, art history and numismatics operate as silos of knowledge as much as they ever did.
 The documentation of overlooked vernacular forms under threat within the field of public lettering is certainly as valuable as it ever was.
 Further an emphasis on materiality in teaching and learning within contemporary communication design contexts seems vital as educational agendas shift towards an emphasis on design thinking and process over outcomes and workmanship.

-However the challenge within modern HE contexts is how to maintain access to such a resource, both physical and digital.
+However, the challenge within modern HE contexts is how to maintain access to such a resource, both physical and digital.
 The obvious constraint is financial though the more frustrating one is time, with increased demand on tutor time in teaching and learning delivery, allowing for less and less support for the CLR.

 Strategic use here is key.
-Demonstrating the way that the collections improve the quality of visual communication, as well as enhancing the discussions about visual communication enhances the case for maintaining access to the CLR and fulfilling the remarkably prescient thinking of its iniators.
+Demonstrating the way that the collections improve the quality of visual communication, as well as enhancing the discussions about visual communication enhances the case for maintaining access to the CLR and fulfilling the remarkably prescient thinking of its initiators.

-References